analogdevicesinc/ai8x-training/README.md

 The software also includes an `AI84RangeLinear.py` training quantizer that plugs into the Distiller framework for quantization-aware training.
-However, it needs work as its performance is not good enough yet and the distiller source needs to be patched to enable it (add `from range_linear_ai84 import QuantAwareTrainRangeLinearQuantizerAI84` to `distiller/config.py` and remove `False and` from `if False and args.ai84` in `train.py`).
+However, it needs work as its performance is not good enough yet and the Distiller source needs to be patched to enable it (add `from range_linear_ai84 import QuantAwareTrainRangeLinearQuantizerAI84` to `distiller/config.py` and remove `False and` from `if False and args.ai84` in `train.py`).